standard-for-public-code/standard-for-public-code/readers-guide.md

 ## How to test

-This section offers actions you can take to see if a contribution is compliant with the standard.
-This is key if you want to operationalize the standard.
+This section offers actions you can take to see if a contribution is compliant with the Standard.
+This is key if you want to operationalize the Standard.

 We've tried to word it so that someone who is not intimately acquainted with the subject matter can still do a basic check for compliance.